2013 Indy Lights

 The 2013 Indy Lights season was a season of open wheel motor racing.
 It was the 28th season of the series and the twelfth sanctioned by IndyCar, acting as the primary support series for the IZOD IndyCar Series.
 It began March 24, 2013 in St. Petersburg.

+It was a season with a very low number of entries, with the Grand Prix races having between 8 and 12 drivers at most.

 Rookie Sage Karam won the championship, the eighth rookie to win the series title.
 Karam clinched the championship in the final race over rookie teammate Gabby Chaves.
 Second-year driver Carlos Muñoz won a series-high four races but was forced to settle for third in the championship.
 Peter Dempsey captured the Freedom 100 in a spectacular four-wide finish in what was the closest finish in Indianapolis Motor Speedway history.

 In June, it was announced that the series would be promoted by Andersen Promotions beginning in 2014.
 INDYCAR sanctioning will remain.
 In August it was announced that Cooper Tire would replace Firestone as the official tire of the series in 2014.